Bombus crotchii: Conservation

-Crotch's bumblebee is an endangered species that was last evaluated by IUCN in April 2014.
+Crotch's bumble bee is a state endangered species that was last evaluated by IUCN in April 2014.
 In 2019, the species' global status was listed as imperiled.
 The rationale provided was as follows: "This species has a modest range extent and within that, it is restricted to a very limited climatic range.
 Observations since 2008 indicate a retraction from the northern portion of its range.
 Relative abundance has also declined".

 Its current range area is estimated at 144,003 km2.
-This bumblebee was once common in the Central Valley of California, but is now scarce in that area.
-The Xerces Society (2019) reports a relative abundance decline of 98% over the last decade; the group has also estimated an 80% decline in the relative persistence of the bumblebee in its range during this time.
-Regions within the Crotch's bumblebee range have experienced urbanization and intensive agriculture, events that are thought to have contributed to the decline of the species.
-Another prominent issue for this bumblebee species is that of climate change; as stated above, this species is a major climatic specialist compared to other bumblebees, so climate change and increasing aridity are significant threats to Crotch's bumblebee.
+This bumble bee was once common in the Central Valley of California, but is now scarce in that area.
+The Xerces Society (2019) reports a relative abundance decline of 98% over the last decade; the group has also estimated an 80% decline in the relative persistence of the bumble bee in its range during this time.
+Regions within the Crotch's bumble bee range have experienced urbanization and intensive agriculture, events that are thought to have contributed to the decline of the species.
+Another prominent issue for this bumble bee species is that of climate change; as stated above, this species is a major climatic specialist compared to other bumble bees, so climate change and increasing aridity are significant threats to Crotch's bumble bee.
 Additionally, insecticides are problematic for the health of B. crotchii, especially neonicotinoids, which are very commonly applied.
-Moreover, the toxicity to bumblebees from these types of pesticides lasts for several months, meaning the negative impacts can be observed over the long-term.
+Moreover, the toxicity to bumble bees from these types of pesticides lasts for several months, meaning the negative impacts can be observed over the long-term.
 Inbreeding is probably also becoming problematic, especially as B. crotchii populations continue to decline.